-Whether your component finishing operation is as routine as surface polishing or burr removal or as complex as final shaping of slots, breakthroughs and drilled hole openings, our Abrasive Flow Machine (AFM) process will meet your needs.
+Whether your component finishing operation is as routine as surface polishing or burr removal or as complex as final shaping of slots, breakthroughs and drilled hole openings, our Abrasive Flow Machining / Extrude Honing (AFM) process will meet your needs.

-The AFM process utilizes an abrasive media applied at high pressure to change the surface characteristics of the machined component.
+The Extrude Hone AFM process, by the genuine Extrude Hone LLC company, utilizes an abrasive media for polishing and deburring components.
+The media is applied at high pressure to change the surface characteristics of the machined component.